£160.00 – £1,200.00

 Fibroblast Growth Factor-4, Kaposi’s sarcoma-associated FGF, k-FGF, Heparin secretory-transforming protein 1 HST-1, Transforming protein KS3, Heparin-binding growth factor 4, HBGF-4

-For peace of mind that our recombinant human FGF-4 protein will work exactly the same way every day, from batch to batch and at any scale you need, we conduct extensive purity and bioactivity analysis, including SDS-PAGE, mass spectrometry, reverse phase chromatography, UV spectroscopy and endotoxin level testing.
+For peace of mind that our recombinant human FGF4 protein will work exactly the same way every day, from batch to batch and at any scale you need, we conduct extensive purity and bioactivity analysis, including SDS-PAGE, mass spectrometry, reversed-phase chromatography, UV spectroscopy and endotoxin level testing.

 We also work with our collaborators at Stemnovate, a specialist stem cell biotechnology company, to check the final purified protein induces the correct level of proliferation in iPSC culture .